Potato pancake: Polish

 Potato pancakes, literally translated in Polish as placki ziemniaczane, are often served in Poland topped with meat sauce, pork crisps or goulash, as well as sour cream, apple sauce, mushroom sauce, and cottage or sheep's cheese or even fruit syrup.
-Placki ziemniaczane was a food staple at the 17th-century Polish monasteries according to written recipe from Stoczek Warmiński with one onion, two eggs and a spoonful of wheat flour per each kilogram of potatoes, served only with salt and pepper.
+Placki ziemniaczane was a staple food in 17th-century Polish monasteries according to a written recipe from Stoczek Warmiński with one onion, two eggs and a spoonful of wheat flour per each kilogram of potatoes, served only with salt and pepper.
 In the 19th century, especially in times of economic difficulty during the foreign partitions, potato pancakes often replaced missing bread among the peasants.
 The lower-quality crops given to field laborers were sometimes turned by them quickly into pancakes to improve taste and prolong freshness.
 Also, their popularity is closely associated with the historic presence of one of the largest Jewish communities in the world flourishing in Poland.

-The largest potato pancake (possibly in the world), measuring 2 meters and 2 centimeters, was made during the annual two-day celebrations of Święto Plinzy (Plinza Dawn festival) in Rzechta, Poland (see photo).
+The largest potato pancake (possibly in the world), measuring 2 meters and 2 centimeters, was made during the annual two-day celebrations of Święto Plinzy (Plinza festival) in Rzechta, Poland.
 The tongue-in-cheek games in Rzechta include the throwing of bad potato pancake, with the record of 29 meters.

 Brigand's pancake

 A derived dish consists of thick goulash laid on a potato pancake.
-It has origins in or near Tatra mountains, on either Polish or Slovak side.
+It has origins in or near the Tatra mountains, on either the Polish or the Slovak side.
 The dish bears a variety of names: